hamed-shirbandi/TaskoMask/README.md

      - [Website](https://github.com/hamed-shirbandi/TaskoMask/tree/master/Src/Presentation/Web): This part is implemented with ASP.NET MVC and it contains the website for TaskoMask.
 As we sayed it is [online](http://taskomask.ir/) and we use it as a landing page to introduce TaskoMask and some users activity information.
      - [User Panel](https://github.com/hamed-shirbandi/TaskoMask/tree/master/Src/Presentation/Web.Panel): This part is implemented with **Blazor** and it contains a user panel for managing users' tasks. it is [online](https://github.com/hamed-shirbandi/TaskoMask/#) (soon) and everybody can register and use it.
      - [Admin Panel](https://github.com/hamed-shirbandi/TaskoMask/tree/master/Src/Presentation/Web.Admin): This part is implemented with ASP.NET MVC, and it contains a panel to manage whole TaskoMask data by administrators.
-To check its featchures we made it [online](https://github.com/hamed-shirbandi/TaskoMask/#) (soon) by using a temp DB.
+To check its featchures we made it [online](http://admin.taskomask.ir/) by using a temp DB.
      - [REST API](https://github.com/hamed-shirbandi/TaskoMask/tree/master/Src/Presentation/Web.Api): This part is implemented with ASP.NET Web API and it contains REST API services for TaskoMask clients.
 You can check it [online](http://api.taskomask.ir/)
   - ### [Domain Documentation](https://github.com/hamed-shirbandi/TaskoMask/wiki/Domain-Documentation):
     This is for developers to be familiar with the domain model, understand the entities and relations and rules and variants, etc. By reading this doc, you can understand the business of this project.